 You may know Park City for its winter attractions: premier downhill skiing at three world-class resorts and cutting-edge independent films at the Sundance Film Festival.
-Park City is also a summer mountain sanctuary combining luxurious accommodations for a relaxing escape or extensive adventure on more than 400 miles of trails.
+Park City is also a summer mountain sanctuary combining luxurious hotels and lodges for a relaxing escape or extensive adventure on more than 400 miles of trails.
 Park City is the world's only International Mountain Biking Association (IMBA) Certified Gold Level ride center.
 In Park City, you'll find shopping, dining and adventure for all budgets no matter the season.
 Also check out the national acts at the Deer Valley Music Festival and a range of activities at the Olympic Legacy Park.

-Like Salt Lake, Ogden is an outdoor recreation mecca, 45 minutes north along the I-15 corridor.
+Like Salt Lake City, Ogden is an outdoor recreation mecca, 45 minutes north along the I-15 corridor.
 Companies like Amer Sports and Scott Sports are part of a thriving outdoor industry while nearby trails and mountain resorts are the foundation for endless adventure.
 Ogden's downtown is pedestrian friendly and features indoor climbing, indoor skydiving, numerous restaurants and bars, and a rich Western heritage.
-Three world-class ski resorts are 20 minutes from downtown Ogden in the neighboring Ogden Valley, including Snowbasin, the home of men’s and women’s Olympic downhill during the 2002 Winter Games.
+Three world-class ski resorts are 20 minutes from downtown Ogden in the neighboring Ogden Valley, including Snowbasin, the site of men’s and women’s Olympic downhill during the 2002 Winter Games.

 Antelope Island State Park